 The people of CCO know my passion for history because I use it a lot in teaching.

 Now for some more technical details that no one but maybe other podcasters, or those considering podcasting will find interesting.
 I’ll keep this brief so as not to boor the bejeebers out of 99% of you.

 I record in my office at church using a Blue Snowball USB microphone.
 The software is Audacity on a PC running Windows 10.

-I write the script, usually a little more than 4 pages of 12 point Font for about 15 mins.
-Then I record a save file.
-Go back and edit out the verbal goofs & slips, then run a Normalize effect, the Compressor effect, & Normalize once more.
-Then I slap on the intro, Outro & Sound beds.
-Export it as a final wave file, & export it once more as an MP3 at 128 kbps file, which is what goes up on the site.
+I write the script, usually a little more than 4 pgs of 12 point Font means about a 15 min episode.
+Then I record into Audacity, go back and edit out the gaffs, then run a Compressor and Normalize effect.
+Once that’s done, I slap on the intro & outro.
+Export it as an MP3, then post it to the site.

 CS is a member of the History Podcasters Network.
 There are some excellent podcasts on the Network & I encourage anyone who loves history to check it out.

 CS is being translated into Spanish by Roberto Aguayo, pastor of CC Merida Centro.
 Many thanks to Roberto for the excellent job he’s doing.